dhirthacker7/CrashStat/README.md

-# Collision Insights: Data-Driven Analysis of Motor Vehicle Accidents
+# CrashStat: Motor Vehicle Collision Analysis

 ## Project Overview
 This project analyzes motor vehicle collision data to uncover trends and hotspots, providing actionable insights for improved traffic safety.
-Developed as part of the **Data Architecture for Business Intelligence** course, the project demonstrates the design of a robust data pipeline and the use of advanced visualization tools to enhance decision-making for traffic management and accident prevention.
+The project demonstrates the design of a robust data pipeline and the use of advanced visualization tools to enhance decision-making for traffic management and accident prevention.

 ---